 With this type of diphtheria, the symptoms are usually milder and may include yellow spots or sores (similar to impetigo) on the skin.

-The symptoms of diphtheria may resemble other medical conditions.
-Always consult your physician for a diagnosis.
+The symptoms of diphtheria may resemble other problems or medical conditions.
+Always consult your child's physician for a diagnosis.

 Treatment of diphtheria:

-Specific treatment for diphtheria will be determined by your physician based on:
+Specific treatment for diphtheria will be determined by your child's physician based on:

 - extent of the condition